 “But when they write down truthfully all my words in their languages, and do not change or diminish anything from my words but write them all down truthfully – all that I first testified concerning them; then I know ANOTHER MYSTERY, that books WILL BE GIVEN to the righteous and the wise to become a cause of joy and uprightness and much wisdom. and to them shall the BOOKS BE GIVEN, and they shall believe in them and rejoice over them, and then shall all the righteous who have learnt therefrom all the paths of uprightness be recompensed” (Enoch104:11-13).

 The idea of books or scrolls being made widely available for distribution is a concept nowhere to be found in the canon of Scripture and was beyond human envisaging before the invention of the printing press.
 The Book of Enoch prophecy cannot be referring to the propagation of the Protestant Bible in the Middle Ages, for the Reformers like the Catholic Church did not regard Enoch as canonical, apart from which Enoch’s prophecy pertains to the generation living at the time “when the wicked are to be removed from the earth” (opening verse) – i.e. the generation that lives to see Christ come again.
-And as referred to in the introduction the concept of books being freely distributed would practically require digital printing, not available until the 1990s!
+And as referred to in the introduction the concept of books being freely and universally distributed would in practice require digital printing via the internet, not available until the 1990s!

-“The Little Book of Providence” – a prophetically inspired synopsis of the Bible
+“The Little Book of Providence” – a prophetically inspired seven-part synopsis of the Bible

 Download a FREE PDF of e-book from HERE